Mullein: How to Grow, Care for, and Harvest the Guardian of the Garden

 Mullein Root is a super special friend for all kinds of inflammation "below the belt."
 Its herbal actions assist with lower back pain while offering structural support to the connective tissues in your hips and spine - sciatica, arthritis, slipped discs - give Mullein Root Tincture a try.
 It’s also known to relieve symptoms of urinary tract issues such as UTIs, incontinence, and prostate swelling.
 I think it has a weirdly delicious smell of cacao - root - earth - soil that is comforting and honestly makes my heart swell with gratitude.

-Argualbly one of my favoirte remedies is Mullein Flower Essence.
+Arguably one of my favorite remedies is Mullein Flower Essence.
 If you have any doubt about your brilliance, if you struggle to reveal your soul to the world, if you feel stuck on a path that you know deep down is not for you, Mullein Flower Essence is for you.

 It's clear that this beautiful and hardy plant has much to offer.
 Whether you're interested in its medicinal qualities, attracted to its historical and spiritual significance, or simply appreciate its tall, distinctive stalks and vibrant yellow flowers, growing mullein can be a rewarding experience.
 We hope this guide empowers you to successfully cultivate and utilize this extraordinary herb in your own garden.
 Happy gardening!